Many thanks to Alan Beard for compiling this exhaustive list of TSFG members.

 Christina Morris – story writer.
 Story in Going the Distance (TSP, 2003)

-Annie Murray – has had stories published in London Magazine, SHE, Pretext (UEA) and in Tindal Street Press anthologies Her Majesty and Going the Distance.
-She has had eighteen historical novels published by Pan Macmillan, including Chocolate Girls and My Daughter, My Mother.
-She is an associate member of Tindal Street Fiction Group and is currently studying for an MA in Creative Writing at Oxford Brookes University.
+Annie Murray – has stories published in London Magazine anthologies Signals 1 & 3, SHE, Pretext (UEA) and in Tindal Street Press anthologies Her Majesty, Going the Distance and The Sea in Birmingham.
+She has had more than twenty historical novels published by Pan Macmillan, including Chocolate Girls and My Daughter, My Mother and Sisters of Gold.
+She has also published a novel, A New Map of Love under the name Abi Oliver.
+She recently studied for an MA in Creative Writing at Oxford Brookes University.
+She is an associate member of Tindal Street Fiction Group and is a founder member of Leather Lane Writers, London and the Oxford Narrative Group.
 She lives in Reading.

 Wanjiku Nychae – joined TSFG 2004ish (?), now an associate member.
 Story in Her Majesty (TSP, 2002).